dylanpage82/Simon-Says/Readme.md

 ## Game Description

-    Simon says is a game were you have to follow along with what the computer chose and choose the right answer.
+    Simon says is a game where you have to follow along with what the computer chose and choose the right answer.

 ## How To Play

     Begin by selecting a difficulty, Beginner equals 5 correct choices, Intermediate equals 10 correct choices and Hard equals 20 correct choices.
-You must wait till after the computer goes for your answer to count.
+You must wait until after the computer goes for your answer to count.
 If you choose the wrong answer you will loose and the game will restart.

 #### Languages